 Okay, I'll be the first to admit it.
 This is not the most attractive dish I've ever made.
 (The photo might be pretty, but that has more to do with the lighting than anything else.)
 In fact, I hesitated posting it, because, well, I like my food to look appealing.

-Creamy Green Beans and Mushrooms Recipe
+Creamy Green Beans and Mushrooms

 I used a combination of 3/4 lb of cremini and 1/4 pound of shiitake mushrooms for this recipe.
 The ratio of mushrooms to beans is 1:1.
 If you wanted, you could use all shiitake mushrooms, but use half as much, because they pack so much more flavor.

 1 pound green beans, fresh or frozen, cut into 1-inch pieces (if fresh, remove ends, if frozen get pre-cut)

 1 pound mushrooms (cremini, button, shiitake), thickly sliced

 1/2 cup onions, chopped

-- 2 Tbs butter
+2 tablespoons butter

 1/2 cup sour cream

 Freshly ground black pepper

-- 2 Tbsp freshly chopped parsley for garnish
+2 tablespoons freshly chopped parsley, for garnish

 Heat a large sauté pan on medium high heat.
 Add the mushrooms to the pan and dry sauté them until they begin to release their water.
 Sprinkle them with a little salt.
 Once they have released most of their water, remove them to a bowl and set aside.

 Add the green beans to the boiling water, and time them for 5 minutes, or until just tender.
 (No need to defrost frozen beans.)

 Add butter to the hot sauté pan.
 Once the butter has melted, add the onions.
 Cook until the onions are beginning to brown.

 As soon as the green beans are cooked just tender, strain them.
 Add the mushrooms to the pan with the onions, then add the green beans.

 Remove from heat.
 Stir in the sour cream.
 Sprinkle with salt and freshly ground black pepper.
 Taste and add more salt if needed.

 Sprinkle with parsley and serve.